Dual frame optimization for informationally complete quantum measurements: Theory

 More complex POVMs can be built from available projective measurements through convex combinations of POVMs: For two $n$-outcome POVMs $\vb{M}_1$ and $\vb{M}_2$ acting on the same space, their convex combination with elements $M_k = p M_{1,k} + (1-p) M_{2,k}$ for some $p \in [0,1]$ is also a valid POVM.
 This can be achieved in practice by a \emph{randomization of measurements} procedure, which simply consists of the following two steps for each measurement shot.
 First, randomly pick $\vb{M}_1$ or $\vb{M}_2$ with probability $p$ or $1-p$, respectively, then perform the measurement associated with the chosen POVM.
 We call POVMs that can be achieved by randomizations of projective measurements \emph{PM-simulable}.
 On digital quantum computers the easiest basis transformations are single-qubit transformations of the computational basis.
 POVMs that consist of single-qubit PM-simulable POVMs are thus the most readily accessible class of generalized measurements and have found widespread application.
 These include classical shadows and most of their derivatives, see Appendix~\ref{app:povm_classes}.

 Importantly, PM-simulable informationally-complete POVMs are overcomplete~\cite{dariano_classical_2005}.
 The decomposition of observables from Eq.~\eqref{eqn:observable_POVM_decomp} is thus not unique.
-In this work, we leverage these additional degrees of freedom to build better observable estimators.
+In this work, we leverage these additional degrees of freedom to build better observable estimators, see Fig.~\ref{fig:overview}.